Academic Texas Core Curriculum

 The Texas Common Course Numbers (TCCN) are provided for guidance.
 Information is available online; click on ACGM (The Lower-Division Academic Course Guide Manual of the THECB Community and Technical Colleges Division).
 Applicants are encouraged to contact the Office of the University Registrar or the respective school/program office to inquire about other courses that may satisfy Core Curriculum requirements.

 If a student’s transcript from another Texas public college or university indicates that the student has completed the institution’s core curriculum, no additional core curriculum requirements will be imposed.
 An Associate in Applied Science degree does not deem a student core complete.
 If a student has not completed the core requirements at another Texas institution prior to entering the Health Science Center, the Health Science Center will accept academic credits from another Texas public college or university the core curriculum courses successfully completed, with grades of “C” or better only.
-The same requirements also apply to out of state students.
+The same requirements also apply to out of state students and students who attended a private college or university.

 College Level Examination Program (CLEP) credit may be accepted for core curriculum requirements.
 The maximum number of hours accepted for CLEP shall be established by the respective school/program.
 More information is available in the Policy on Awarding Academic Credit, Transfers and Substitutions in this Catalog.